snapshotmanager/boom-boot/README.md

 ### Reporting commands

-The `boom entry list` and `boom host|profile list` commands generate a tabular report as output.
+The `boom entry list` and `boom host|profile list`, and `boom cache list` commands generate a tabular report as output.
 To control the list of displayed fields use the `-o/--options FIELDS` argument:

 ```
 boom list -oboot_id,version